 Platform Tennis Committee

-The River Forest Park District Platform Tennis Committee is a group of River Forest Platform Tennis Members who support the River Forest Park District Platform Tennis Facility and its programs.
+The River Forest Park District Platform Tennis Program Committee is a group of River Forest Platform Tennis pass holders who support the River Forest Park District platform tennis program.
 The Committee was created to enhance the quality of platform tennis through volunteerism and contributions.

 The Game of Platform Tennis